 Cycling-UAE coronavirus scare confines Danish champion Morkov to Berlin hotel

-The situation regarding the cancellation of the UAE Tour remained confused on Friday.
-The previous night, Froome and other riders took to Twitter to say they were confined to their hotel rooms, organisers said two Italian staff members of a team had been tested posititive for novel coronavirus, known as COVID-19.
-But cycling's governing body the UCI said on Friday that the cases were only suspected ones.
+The previous night, Froome and other riders took to Twitter to say they were confined to their hotel rooms, and organisers said two Italian members of a team had tested positive for novel coronavirus, known as COVID-19.
+But cycling's governing body the UCI said on Friday that the cases were only 'suspected' ones and that UAE Tour organisers had acted, in conjunction with the UCI, to cancel the last two stages "in the interests of the health of riders and their staff" to await the outcome of tests.

-"The UCI confirms that the two final stages of the UAE Tour (23-29 February), which were to be raced Friday and Saturday, were cancelled late yesterday," the UCI said in a statement. "...While waiting for the results of tests and their communication, (authorities)... took the decision to interrupt this event in the interests of the health of riders and their staff, and to avoid the virus spreading."

-Riders who were in the UAE Tour also face an anxious wait to find out the results of their tests.
-"Depending on the results obtained, these individuals will either be able to leave the country or, if contamination is confirmed, will be placed in quarantine," the UCI said.
+Late on Friday there was still no word on whether one of the tests had been positive for coronavirus, meaning more than 100 of the world's best road cyclists remain in limbo in the UAE and Morkov has no idea if he can race in Berlin.
+"The UCI and the Organising Committee of the 2020 UCI Track Cycling World Championships have been closely monitoring the situation in Abu Dhabi and its potential impact on the Championships held in Berlin," a statement said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)